syncfusion-content/xamarin-docs/Xamarin/SfListView/Filtering.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/Filter-items-in-xamarin.forms-listview)
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/Filter-items-in-xamarin.forms-listview)

 The following screenshot shows the output rendered when the items are filtered: